 - toiletries and hygiene supplies like soap, toilet paper, toothpaste, and the like all help food bank customers meet more of their basic needs,

 - fresh produce from your garden, CSA or P-Patch is quite popular with our customers, and

-- pet food helps food families keep their pets nourished too.
+- pet food helps food bank families keep their pets nourished too.

 Food donations can be dropped off to the food bank Monday through Friday at our alley window just south of our front door at 1413 NE 50th Street.
-We can receive donations Monday or Friday from 9:30am-3pm, Tuesday 9:30am-noon plus 2pm-8pm, Wednesday from 9:30am-noon, Thursday from 9:30am-noon plus 2pm-8pm, and Wednesday from 9:30am-noon.
+We can receive donations Monday from 9:30am-3pm, Tuesday 9:30am-noon plus 2pm-8pm, Wednesday from 9:30am-noon, Thursday from 9:30am-noon plus 2pm-8pm, and Friday from 9:30am-3pm.

 If you cannot bring food by when we are open, you may also leave it in our donation barrel at the QFC in University Village (open 24 hours a day, near the US Bank inside) or at Whole Foods Roosevelt Square (in the lobby of the underground parking garage).